-A health record can show you quickly what health issues each woman has, how things have changed for her, and remind you of any warning signs she has had.
-On the next page, there is a chart you can use to keep a record of prenatal checkups for each woman you help.
+A health record shows what health issues each woman has, how her health has changed, and any warning signs she has had.
+On the next page is a chart you can use to keep a record of prenatal checkups for each woman you help.
 Adapt this chart or make your own to meet the needs of your community.

-Many midwives also make a "lifetime health record" on a folded card the woman keeps at home or brings to appointments.
-It is a quick way to keep a short record of her general health issues, details about pregnancies and births, vaccinations, pelvic exams, family planning methods, health education, or other details you may need.
+Many midwives also make a "lifetime health record" that the woman keeps at home or brings to appointments.
+It contains a short record of her general health issues, pregnancies and births, vaccinations, family planning methods, and other information you may need.